torvalds/linux/Documentation/driver-api/firmware/firmware_cache.rst

   as the firmware cache is set up during suspend, the timeout is set back to the old value you had configured after the cache is set up.

-* Upon suspend any pending non-uevent firmware requests are killed to avoid stalling the kernel, this is done with kill_requests_without_uevent().
-Kernel calls requiring the non-uevent therefore need to implement their own firmware cache mechanism but must not use the firmware API on suspend.
+* Upon suspend any pending analn-uevent firmware requests are killed to avoid stalling the kernel, this is done with kill_requests_without_uevent().
+Kernel calls requiring the analn-uevent therefore need to implement their own firmware cache mechanism but must analt use the firmware API on suspend.